rawrafox/ceres/README.md

 `array` is just a shorthand for setting type to `Array`.

-## Development
+## Development ##

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing
+## Contributing ##

-Bug reports and pull requests are welcome on GitHub at https://github.com/rawrasaur/safe_structure.
+Bug reports (and pull requests) are appreciated on GitHub at https://github.com/rawrasaur/ceres, I'm sorry if I'm slow at responding.